sumukshashidhar/yourbench-demo-amazon-docs/README.md

 # yourbench-demo-amazon-docs

-This is a minimal example of using [yourbench](https://github.com/huggingface/yourbench) to generate a dataset of questions from a piece of documentation.
-Here's a link to a dataset that was generated using this example: [yourbench-aws-bedrock-documentation-example](https://huggingface.co/datasets/yourbench-aws-bedrock-documentation-example).
+This is a minimal example of using [YourBench](https://github.com/huggingface/yourbench) to generate a dataset of questions from a piece of documentation.
+Here's a link to a dataset that was generated using this example: [Huggingface Dataset](https://huggingface.co/datasets/sumuks/yourbench-aws-bedrock-documentation-example).

 ## Usage